-This article is about Active suspension systems and includes electronic shock absorbers and adjustable air springs.
-This technology can also use real time data from traction control and ABS sensors already deployed on the vehicle to send output signals (commands)to these components.
+This article is about active suspension systems and includes electronic shock absorbers and adjustable air springs.
+This technology can also use real time data from traction control and ABS sensors already deployed on the vehicle to send output signal commands to these components.

 On many vehicles a dedicated module electronically controls the output to the suspension parts.
 This control module will monitor inputs from the traction control and steering system.
 Things like vehicle speed, individual wheel speed sensors, steering angle and the latest technology added to these systems is the G force input.